tornadoweb/tornado/docs/web.rst

    .. automethod:: RequestHandler.prepare
    .. automethod:: RequestHandler.on_finish

+   .. _verbs:

-   Implement any of the following methods to handle the corresponding HTTP method.
+   Implement any of the following methods (collectively known as the HTTP verb methods) to handle the corresponding HTTP method.

    .. automethod:: RequestHandler.get
    .. automethod:: RequestHandler.post